The Office of the Ombudsperson receives complaints from homeowners and works with homeowners and Tarion employees to resolve fairness disputes.

 - The Ombudsperson wants to examine root causes

-If, at any time during the investigation, the complaint is resolved, either because the complaint is no longer disputed or new information has been provided, the parties can agree to settle the matter and we will close the complaint.
-However, the investigation may continue even after the individual complaint is closed if the Ombudsperson deems it necessary.
+If, at any time during the investigation, the dispute is resolved, the parties can agree to settle the matter and we will close the complaint.
+However, the investigation may continue even after the individual complaint is closed, if the Ombudsperson deems it necessary.

-During an investigation, the Ombudsperson does not provide an opinion on possible outcomes and remains impartial throughout the process.
+While an investigation is ongoing, the Ombudsperson does not provide an opinion on possible outcomes and remains impartial throughout the process.
 At the end of an investigation, the Ombudsperson will write a report that outlines the complaint, the investigation process, the findings, the reasons for the findings and any recommendations.
+This report may or may not be made public, at the Ombudsperson’s discretion.

 The Ombudsperson Office strives to be responsive and timely in its work and has established service benchmarks.
-When homeowners initially contact us our goal is to respond within 24 hours.
-We strive to complete early resolution within two weeks of receipt of permission to access the file.
-Investigation can take up to 120 days, depending on the circumstances of the case.
-The Ombudsperson Office makes it a priority to keep complainants apprised of the status of their complaints.
+When homeowners initially contact us, our goal is to respond within one business day.
+We strive to complete fairness reviews within two weeks of receipt of permission to access the file.
+Investigation can take up to three months, depending on the circumstances of the case.
+If these timelines cannot be met, the Ombudsperson Office makes it a priority to keep homeowners apprised of the status of their complaints.

 The Office of the Ombudsperson promotes and protects fairness.
-To determine if a complainant has been treated fairly, we apply a series of questions related to communication, decision-making, and fair processes.
-The following list is not exhaustive, but provides examples of the criteria we use in these circumstances.
+To determine the outcome of a fairness dispute, we apply a three part fairness test, looking at the aspects of process, decision making and communication.
+We ask a series of questions to help us make our findings.
+The following list is not exhaustive, but provides examples of the criteria we use:

 - Can the decision be rationally explained?